HosseinEbrahimiK/CUDA-bites/2.mat_mul/README.md

     }
 ```

-Notice instead of allocating a 2D array, we can allocate a 1D array and access it as a 2D array with smart indexing as formula $i \times N + j$.
+Notice instead of allocating a 2D array, we allocated a 1D array and access it as a 2D array with smart indexing as formula $i \times N + j$.

 ## Parallel Thinking